OxfordIHTM/seychelles-statistics/README.md

   - `pdf/` contains PDF files downloaded by the workflow for data extraction.

-  - `R/` contains functions developed/created specifically for use in this workflow.
+  - `R/` contains R functions developed/created specifically for use in this project.

   - `renv/` contains `renv` package specific files and directories used by the package for maintaining R package dependencies within the